CyclingApps/component-bundle/docs/Alert/alert.md

 ## Description

-A Bootstrap alert component for displaying flash messages with customizable types and dismissible functionality.
+A Bootstrap alert component for displaying messages with customizable types and dismissible functionality.

 ## Parameters